by Paul Nichols

 For Gladys there were too many groceries to choose from.
 Exactly two weeks ago Lester had that heart attack and suffered for three hours.
-In that time he was awake only long enough to whisper, “I’ll never leave you alone, hon.”
+In that time he was awake only long enough to whisper, “I’ll never leave you alone, Hon.”
 But before the afternoon was gone, he was gone, too.
 Gladys was alone.
-Their marriage ended without warning after thirty-five years.
+After thirty-five years their marriage ended without warning.

-The shelves and shelves of cans blurred together.
+The rows of boxes and the shelves of cans blurred together.
 The tall end-caps of chips and cereal hovered over her.
 “Where’s the rice?”
 She begged.
 “Where’s the rice?”
 And then she began to cry.
 “Oh dear Jesus, please help me.”
 The tears raced down her lonely cheeks.

 Whenever Lester shopped with Gladys, he always stepped away.
 “I’m going to look for some coffee,” he’d say.
 Or “Don’t we need to get a birthday card?
 I’ll go get it.”
 Or some silly excuse.
 The last time, he took off saying, "We don't have any cookies for the grandbabies."
 And he always came back to Gladys with three yellow roses.
 Always.
-And right there in the grocery store Lester kissed her cheek.
-He wouldn’t step away any more...
+And right there in the grocery store Lester leaned down and kissed her cheek.
+Today in the confusing grocery aisle, Gladys felt an urge to turn and look for him, but quickly gripped her shopping cart and asked about the rice again.

 “Ma’am?
 Ma’am, are you okay?”
 A soft voice.
 “Ma’am?”